aws-samples/aws-modernization-with-baffle/content/3_ModuleThree/dynamic_rbac_setup.md

 interface.
 They walkthrough how to provision users and map them to

-This LAB will provision some Database users (harry,sally,ron) and respective grants along with the infrastructure.
+This lab will provision some database users (harry, sally, ron) and respective grants along with the infrastructure.
 The Baffle policies have already been created by CloudFormation, so this section may be skipped for this lab.
 However, the process for creating them is outlined here for learning and/or future reference.

 | DB users | Provisioned/LAB |